How to Buy a Bike for your Child

-Unlike bicycles for adults, children’s bikes are not sized based on the frame height or length, instead, they are offered in sizes based on wheel size.
+Unlike bicycles for adults, children’s bikes are not sized based on the frame height or length.
+Instead, they are offered in sizes based on wheel size.
 Below is a chart you can use to determine the approximate size your child would need.
 Although children who are taller for their age may be able to size up to a larger wheel, they may not be as well equipped to deal with other changes as the bikes get larger: like multiple gears and hand brakes instead of coaster brakes.
 Sizing charts are a good place to start when choosing a bike for your child, but not a definitive answer.
-Once your child is over 4’10” (147 cm), he or she can ride an adult size bike with 26, 27.5, 29 or 700c wheels.
-Liv offers great options in XS and even XXS sizes.
+Once your child is over 4’10” (147 cm), they can ride an adult size bike with 26, 27.5, 29 or 700c wheels.

 When you go to purchase your child’s first bike, you will have three options: tricycle, training wheels or balance bike.
 What’s the difference?
 We will break it down for you: